-The words ‘bespoke,’ made-to-measure,’ etc. have been overused and the definitions to many people, have changed.
-Bespoke and made-to-measure were initially reserved for the tailoring industry.
+The words ‘bespoke,’ made-to-measure,’ etc. have been overused and the definitions, to many people, have changed.
+The terms, bespoke and made-to-measure were initially reserved for the tailoring industry.
 Today, you see the words used for everything from dental services to mini-blinds.

 Here’s a list of vocabulary words to help set the record straight: